 No mitigation measures are proposed because no significant energy and natural resources impacts are anticipated (see Section 3.6).
+No new water rights are anticipated to be necessary for the use of local off-site water sources.

 Noise

 The following are mitigation measures proposed and described in detail within Section 4.1.1 of this ASC.